-Erosion rates are highest in our mined study watersheds (Fig. 8) for the first few decades after mining because of complementary ecological and geomorphic factors.
-Forest recovery on reclaimed mines seems to approximate a sublinear power-law function whereby vegetation recovers quickly at first and then more slowly as it nears (but never reaches) its natural state (e.g., Ross et al., 2021; Thomas et al., 2022).
-Because we have assumed that erodibility recovers in tandem with vegetation, most erosion and sediment export in our study watersheds occurs in the first century while erodibility is much greater than both its pre-mining value and the value it will ultimately reach after vegetation recovers to its maximum possible extent (i.e., 50% or 100% of the way to its pre-mining state).
-The occurrence of peak erosion rates immediately after mining is also driven by geomorphology.
-Slopes on human-constructed topographic features are steepest immediately post-mining, and decline over time as erosion proceeds.

-We can think of post-MTR regions as a set of steep-edged plateaus being incised by a resurgent drainage network.
-In these landscapes, the relative influence of land-surface erodibility and initial topography govern whether catchment-averaged erosion rates increase or decline over the first 10 kyr of landscape evolution.
-We observe both cases in which high erodibility allows rapid expansion of the drainage network, steepening of previously flattened slopes, and resulting increases in catchment-averaged erosion rates over time (the 0% and 50% recovery scenarios in Fig. 9), as well as cases in which low erodibility precludes the expansion of erosion hotspots over our simulation timescale and causes a decline in catchment-averaged erosion rates over time (the 100% recovery and control scenarios in Fig. 9).
-The existence of this critical restoration threshold, consistent across all five watersheds, suggests that efficiently returning mined land erodibility to its pre-mining condition may not only reduce the magnitude of sediment export at any given time, but also set mined watersheds on a desirable path of declining sediment flux over time.
-Failing to return mined lands to near their pre-mining erodibility may, in addition to causing greater sediment export immediately post-reclamation, lock in millennia of steadily increasing sediment fluxes.
+Erosion rates are highest in our mined study watersheds (Fig. 8) for the 742 first few decades after mining because of complementary ecological and geo-743 morphic factors.
+Forest recovery on reclaimed mines seems to approximate 744 a sublinear power-law function whereby vegetation recovers quickly at first 745 and then more slowly as it nears (but never reaches) its natural state (e.g., 746 Ross et al., 2021; Thomas et al., 2022).
+Because we have assumed that 747 erodibility recovers in tandem with vegetation, the most rapid erosion and 748 sediment export in our study watersheds occurs in the first century while 740 erodibility is much greater than both its pre-mining value and the value it 750 will ultimately reach after vegetation recovers to its maximum possible ex-751 tent (i.e., 50% or 100% of the way to its pre-mining state).
+The occurrence of 752 peak erosion rates immediately after mining is also driven by geomorphology.
+753 Slopes on human-constructed topographic features are steepest immediately 754 post-mining, and decline over time as erosion proceeds.
+755 kyr of landscape evolution.
+We observe both cases in which high erodibility 760 allows rapid expansion and integration of the drainage network, steepening 761 of previously flattened slopes, and resulting increases in catchment-averaged 762 erosion rates over time (the 0% and 50% recovery scenarios in Fig. 9), as well 763 as cases in which low erodibility precludes the expansion of erosion hotspots 764 over our simulation timescale and causes a decline in catchment-averaged 765 erosion rates over time (the 100% recovery and control scenarios in Fig. 9).
+766 We posit the existence of a critical restoration threshold, consistent across 767 all five watersheds, that controls the system state (increasing or decreasing 768 sediment export over time) and is contingent on the magnitude and duration 769 of human-driven disturbances (e.g., Phillips, 1997; Phillips and Van Dyke, 770 2016).
+Our findings suggest that efficiently returning mined land erodibility 771 to its pre-mining condition may not only keep fluxes from mined watersheds 772 within the range observed for unmined catchments (Fig. 7), but also set 773 mined watersheds on a desirable path of declining sediment flux over time 774 (Fig. 9).
+Conversely, failing to return mined lands to near their pre-mining 775 erodibility may, in addition to causing greater sediment export immediately 776 post-reclamation, lock in millennia of steadily increasing sediment fluxes.
+777